Cside/Enigma/README.md

 # NAME

-Metallica - It's new $module
+Enigma - It's new $module

 # SYNOPSIS

-    use Metallica;
+    use Enigma;

 # DESCRIPTION

-Metallica is ...
+Enigma is ...

 # LICENSE